gabrielbovilorandi/payment-processing/README.md

 There is a known [issue](https://github.com/springfox/springfox/issues/2623) with Swagger trying to deserialize Pageable entity.

-The workaround was creating an annotation that configures the pagination attributes of Swagger and uses it together with @ApiIgnore annotation to ignore the Pageable attributes.
+The workaround was creating an annotation that configures the pagination attributes of Swagger, and using the annotation @ApiIgnore to ignore the Pageable attributes.

 ApiPageable interface: